hackclub/sprig/README.md

 yarn install
 ```

 Next, you'll want to give Sprig access to the Firebase credentials, as well as some extra credentials that you can request from the @creds team on Slack.
-Complete the `.env.example` file with those credentials and rename it to `env`.
+Complete the `.env.example` file with those credentials and rename it to `.env`.

 To start the dev server, run `yarn dev` and visit <http://localhost:3000> in your web browser!
 Please create a GitHub issue if you cannot get something to work properly.